KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

         AND booking_date > current_date - INTERVAL '1 month')
 ORDER BY name;
 ```
+If we don't wish to remove duplicate rows we can add the keyword `ALL` after the set operator so that, for example, `UNION` becomes `UNION ALL`.

 Note that both queries must return the same number of values and their data types must match.
+Column names from the first query are used for the result set.
 Also note that any `ORDER BY` clause applies to the whole query (the result of the set operation) and must only appear at the end of the last query.

 To find the names and emails of customers who fall into both sets we just change the UNION operator to INTERSECT.

-Finally, if we don't wish to remove duplicate rows we can add the keyword `ALL` after the set operator so that, for example, `UNION` becomes `UNION ALL`.
+---

 ## Self-referencing Foreign Keys
 We've looked at foreign keys linking data in different tables but what happens if the thing I want to link is a row in the same table?
 There are many examples of this kind of connection: employees have managers who are also employees; cars are made up of components such as engines, steering, suspension, etc. that in turn are made up of smaller parts and so on.

 For example, an employees table could be as shown below:

 ![Employees Example](employees.png)

 The organisation chart at the top shows the management structure.
 At the lower left is the representation in a table diagram and lower right is the table contents.